ethereum/ethereum-python-project-template/docs/contributing.rst

 Contributing
 ------------

 Thank you for your interest in contributing!
 We welcome all contributions no matter their size.

+This document covers contributing to ``<REPO_NAME>`` at a high level.
+For more information on how we do testing, pull requests, documentation, and more, please checkout the `Snake Charmers Tactical Manual <https://github.com/ethereum/snake-charmers-tactical-manual>`_.

 Please read along to learn how to get started.

 Setting the stage